Skip links

 in Tags

-A team of researchers from the National Institute of Health in Bethesda, Maryland, discovers that at least one homosexuality gene is present in the human X chromosome
+A team of researchers from the National Institutes of Health in Bethesda, Maryland, discovers that at least one homosexuality gene is present on the human X chromosome

 1993